Bobcares

 Windows Server 2008 and later use a Central Store to store Administrative Template files when adding ADMX templates to Group Policy.
 As in previous versions of Windows, the ADM folder is not created in a GPO in Windows 7.

-Domain controllers, as a result, do not keep or copy redundant copies of.adm files.
-To reap the benefits of.admx files, we must first construct a Central Store in a domain controller’s SYSVOL folder.
+Domain controllers, as a result, do not keep or copy redundant copies of.
+ADM files.
+Additionally, to reap the benefits of.admx files, we must first construct a central store in a domain controller’s SYSVOL folder.

 The Central Store is a file location that the Group Policy tools examine.
-Group Policy tools uses the any.admx files in the Central Store.
-The files are later copied to all domain controllers in the domain.
+The tools use the any.admx files in the Central Store, which are later copied to all domain controllers in the domain.

-We can adjust the session variables after importing the file to configure options or optimize desktop PCoIP performance.
+After importing the file to configure options or optimize desktop PCoIP performance, we can adjust the session variables.

 To import the Administrative Template File, follow these steps: